Written By: Michael Beech, Regulatory and Legislative Specialist

-Other injunctive relief includes the opportunity for certain Qualified National Accounts (self-funded accounts with at least 5,000 employees geographically dispersed throughout the country) to receive a second bid from a national Blue Cross company.
+Other injunctive relief includes the opportunity for certain Qualified National Accounts* to receive a second bid from another Blue Cross and/or Blue Shield company of their choice.
 The earliest eligible employers will be able to obtain the second Blue Cross bid will be April 1, 2022.

 Also included in the deal are limits on Blue Cross’ use of “Most Favored Nations” Clauses and Differentials and on Blue Cross’ restraints on acquisitions (i.e., whether an individual Blue Plan may be acquired by another Blue Plan).
 There will also be a five-year monitoring effort, headed by an agreed-upon committee, that will review new rules or practices proposed by Blue Cross in their business dealings.

 Hays Will Continue to Monitor the Situation and Provide Important Updates

 While final approval of the settlement is tentatively scheduled for October 20-21, 2021, Hays Companies will continue to monitor the situation and provide important updates as they become available.